erasmus-without-paper/ewp-specs-api-mt-mobilities/endpoints/report.md

    processing the request.

- * If the requester does not cover the sending HEI of the mobility, then server MUST respond with HTTP 4xx error response, HTTP 401 preffered.
+ * If the requester does not cover the sending HEI of the mobility, then server MUST respond with HTTP 4xx error response, HTTP 401 preferred.

  * More requirements are described in the [report-request.xsd](report-request.xsd) file.